olerichter00/artsy-open/README.md

 # Artsy Open

-Open Artsy urls on you iOS or Android emulator from the command line.
+Open Artsy urls on you iOS or Android emulator from the terminal.

 Devices: